sujal03-04/Tumor-Identifier/README.md

 # Brain MRI Tumor Classification with CNN + Grad-CAM

-A convolutional neural network (CNN) built from scratch in PyTorch to classify brain MRI scans into four tumor categories, with Grad-CAM explainability overlays showing which brain regions the model attends to when making each prediction.
+A convolutional neural network (CNN) built in PyTorch to classify brain MRI scans into four tumor categories, with Grad-CAM explainability overlays showing which brain regions the model attends to when making each prediction.